 Yuzu is a yellow-golden colored citrus fruit.
 It is tarter and more acidic than other citrus fruits and rarely eaten as fresh fruit.
 The peel with a rough, and uneven surface is highly fragrant and mainly used as flavoring for cooking and making sweets.
 The flesh tastes like a cross between grapefruit, lemon and lime with a little bit of bitter taste.

 Yuzu ripens from November through January.
 Most areas that produce yuzu are situated in well-drained mountainous regions slightly inland than the temperate coastal regions because the temperature difference between day and night is enough large to put the scent of the citrus in the areas.
-The fruit is widely cultivated in Japan except Hokkaido.
-However, Kochi Prefecture, located to the south of Okayama Prefecture, accounts for over 50 percent of the production.
+The fruit is mainly cultivated in Shikoku Island.
+Kochi Prefecture, located to the south of Okayama Prefecture, accounts for over 50 percent of the production.
 In Okayama Prefectre, Kumenan Town, located northeast of Okayama City, produces the most yuzu now.

 Yuzu have been widely used as an ingredient for Japanese confectionery.
 Yubeshi is one of popular yuzu sweets.
 There are many kinds of yubeshi over the country, including yubeshi without yuzu.
 A long time ago, it was a portable ration during wartime or for a trip.
 Maru-yubeshi, or round yubeshi, is a luxurious cake often served at a tea ceremony.
 It is made from yuzu, powdered glutinous rice, miso, walnuts and other ingredients, varying among every region and producer.
 After the mixture of all the ingredients stuffed into a yuzu cup and then steamed, it is dried by hanging it on a string outside for weeks or months.
 A local brand of yubeshi called Bitchu-yubeshi is made in Takahashi City and Yakage Town of Okayama Prefecture.
 These areas have been known as yuzu production areas.
 Sheet-like yubeshi of Takahashi City is made by boiling down the mixture of ground yuzu peel, steamed glutinous rice flour, and malt syrup, letting it dry, and being coated with sugar.
 The production was promoted to support the finance of the Bitchu Matsuyama Domain in the 19th century and then achieved significant results in financial reconstruction through sales of yubeshi as well as other local products in Edo, current Tokyo, and Osaka.
 The other, called bo-yubeshi, is made by steaming the mixture of powdered glutinous rice, miso, and minced yuzu and being packed in a bamboo-sheath.